 *Honors students completing SWPs as their Honors Capstone Projects should contact their academic advisors and/or the English Department Chairperson in Spring Semester of their junior years for registration information.

-Download a PDF version the booklet with all the current info (guidelines, tips, deadlines, etc.) for Senior Writing Project completed in both Literary Studies and Creative Writing.
+Download the 2016-17 Guidelines for Senior Writing Projects (PDF) with all the current info (guidelines, tips, deadlines, etc.) for Senior Writing Projects completed in both Literary Studies and Creative Writing.

 Fisher and Myers Awards

 Each year, one Literary Studies Senior Writing Project is selected to win the Myers Family Endowed Literature Award and one Creative Writing Senior Writing Project is selected to win the John W. Fisher Memorial Senior Writer's Award.
 These endowed awards recognize the excellence, innovation, and superior achievement in the Senior Writing Projects.
-Calls for submissions are circulated via email and will be posted on this site in Spring Semester.
-Download excerpts of recent winning entries below.
+Calls for submissions are circulated to each year's Senior Writers via email.